-Philanthropist Gerrit Smith attended the meeting almost out of curiosity.
+Philanthropist and reformer Gerrit Smith attended the meeting almost out of curiosity.
 Though he opposed slavery, he was not an "immediatist," one who called for slavery’s immediate abolition.
 Instead he favored colonization—the repatriation of black slaves to Africa—a view then losing favor among serious reformers.

 The October 21 meeting began at 10:00 a.m., with an attendance estimated at from six hundred to one thousand persons from across New York State.
 The meeting had not progressed far in its agenda when a crowd of some three hundred locals gathered outside, shouting invective and threatening to storm the church.
 Just when a riot seemed inevitable, Smith urged that the meeting reconvene in his home town of Peterboro, twenty-seven miles southwest of Utica, where the delegates’ safety could be guaranteed.
 Some three to six hundred delegates made their way to Peterboro, where on October 22, the first meeting of the New York Anti-Slavery Society was completed.